 We can observe that for too small noise choices such as \num{1e-4} or \num{1e-3}, the AUPC sensitivity is lower than for choices in the order of \num{1e-1}.
 This can be explained from the effect of gradient shattering in deep networks: when the gradient has a large component resembling white noise, as observed in \cite{Balduzzi2017}, then using averages is a statistically reasonable attempt to remove the white noise component.
 Rectified Linear Units (ReLu) networks consist of zones with locally linear predictions -- see Figure 3 in \cite{Novak2018} for a clear illustration of this effect.

 The gradient is constant within each such zone.
 Above averaging requires to sample the gradient at many different local linearity zones around the sample of interest $x$.
 In particular averaging requires $z_i$ to be outside of the linearity zone in which $x$ is in.
-This explains why a very small amount of noise will not result in an effective averaging of white noise, as most of the samples $z_i$ would just stay in the local linearity zone of $x$ and in that case not sample different gradients.
+This explains why a very small amount of noise will not result in an effective averaging of white noise, as most of the samples $z_i$ would just stay in the local linearity zone of $x$ and fail to sample different gradient values.

 The size of the local linearity zone is sample-dependent \cite{Novak2018}.
 This observation supports the claim that the noise scale $\sigma$ needs to be carefully calibrated within a certain range (i.e. it cannot be too small or too big) for every individual sample $x$ in order for the attribution maps of \textit{SmoothTaylor} to be of high quality.
 Therefore, based on this observation, we go further and propose an adaptive improvement to \textit{SmoothTaylor} in the next section.